joekleinsorge/blog/content/posts/Choose-repo-environment-from-branch-in-GitHub-workflow.md

   - actions
 ---

-An issue I've run into a few times is that I want to run a GitHub Action workflow on a branch, but I want to use different environment variables and secrets for that branch than I do for the default branch.
+An issue I've run into a few times recently, is that I want to run a GitHub Action workflow on a branch, but I want to use different environment variables and secrets for that branch than I do for the default branch.

 For example, I may want to run a workflow on my `development` branch that uses a different go version and token than the `production` branch.